Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Betting Trends

-- In 45 of 94 matches this season, Carolina and its opponent have combined for more than 5.5 goals.
+- Carolina and its opponent have posted more than 5.5 goals in 45 of 94 games this season.

-- The Hurricanes have been victorious in 15 of their 25 games when they were listed as a moneyline favorite this season (60.0%).
+- The Hurricanes have won 60.0% of their games when they've been a moneyline favorite this season (15-10).

-- The Panthers have secured an upset victory in 10, or 71.4%, of the 14 games they have played as an underdog this season.

-- In games it has played with moneyline odds of -155 or shorter, Carolina has put together a 12-6 record (winning 66.7% of its games).

 Hurricanes Player Props